Dile a Él: Critical reception

 "Dile a Él" has been met with widely positive reviews from music critics.
 Okdiario staff labeled the track "one of the most spectacular songs" included in Afrodisíaco, while Los 40's Ignacio Videla described it as "one of the hits" from the album.
 Julyssa Lopez from Rolling Stone, ranked the song among Alejandro's 10 Essential Songs, stating that it "signaled that Rauw was veering from the sensual R&B he'd set out to make and embracing the reggaeton roots he grew up on".
 Also from Rolling Stone, Ernesto Lechner ranked it as the singer's 17th-best song in 2022, called its beat "crisp" and "as compact and tight as reggaetón can be", and praised Rosalía's "angelic voice" in the song.

 Commercial performance

 Following the release of Afrodisíaco, "Dile a Él" debuted and peaked at number 59 in Spain on November 22, 2020, as an album track.
+It was later certified platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 60,000 units in the country.
 The song debuted at number 42 on the US Billboard Hot Latin Songs chart on August 7, 2021, becoming Alejandro's 22nd entry.
 On August 28, 2021, the track reached its peak of number 38.
 It also peaked at numbers 31 and 18 on the Latin Airplay and Latin Rhythm Airplay charts, respectively.
 In Latin America, "Dile a Él" peaked at number 49 on the Argentina Hot 100 and was certified platinum in Colombia.